-The California Clean Air Act (CCAA) requires the California Air Resources Board (ARB) to evaluate and identify air quality related indicators for districts to use in assessing their progress toward attainment of the state standards.
-Districts are required to assess their progress triennially and report to the ARB as part of the triennial plan revisions.
+The California Clean Air Act requires the California Air Resources Board (ARB) to evaluate and identify air quality related indicators for the Santa Barbara County Air Pollution Control District (District) to use in assessing their progress toward attainment of the state standards.
+This District is required to assess their progress triennially and report to the ARB as part of the triennial plan revision.
 The assessment must address (1) the peak concentrations in the peak "hot spot" subarea, (2) the population-weighted average of the total exposure, and (3) the area-weighted average of the total exposure.
-The exposure data are typically provided by ARB and have been presented in previous plans.
-ARB, however, is no longer providing area-weighted and population-weighted exposure data to the districts and those data are not available to be included in this plan.
-The population- and area-weighted exposure data are currently not available from ARB.

 The peak "hot spot" indicator is assessed in terms of the Expected Peak Day Concentration (EPDC).
-The EPDC is provided to districts by the ARB for each monitoring site in the county and represents the maximum ozone concentration expected to occur once per year, on average.
+The EPDC is provided to the District by the ARB for each monitoring site in Santa Barbara County (County) and represents the maximum ozone concentration expected to occur once per year.
 The EPDC is calculated using ozone data for a three-year period (the summary year and the two years preceding the summary year).
-For example, the 2011 EPDC for a monitoring site uses data from 2009, 2010 and 2011.
-The data that are used in the calculation are the daily maximum one-hour and eight-hour ozone concentrations.
+For example, the 2013 EPDC for a monitoring site uses data from 2011, 2012 and 2013.
+The data used in the calculation are the daily maximum 1-hour and 8-hour ozone concentrations.
 The EPDC is useful for tracking air quality progress at individual monitoring stations since it is relatively stable, thereby providing a trend indicator that is not heavily influenced by year-to-year changes in weather.

-Figures 2-1 and 2-2 show the one-hour and eight-hour EPDC trends for the period 1990 through 2011 for five selected monitoring sites in the county that typically record highest ozone concentrations.
-These figures show that peak day concentrations have significantly decreased during the period and all sites have one-hour peak day concentrations below the state one-hour ozone standard.
-Eight-hour peak day concentrations, while showing significant improvement over time, remain above the state eight-hour ozone standard at each of the sites.
+Figures 2-1 and 2-2 show the 1-hour and 8-hour EPDC trends for the period 1990 through 2013 for five selected monitoring sites in the County that typically record the highest ozone concentrations.
+These figures show that peak day concentrations have significantly decreased during the period and all sites have 1-hour peak day concentrations below the state 1-hour ozone standard.
+8-hour peak day concentrations remain above the state 8-hour ozone standard at the Carpinteria, Las Flores Canyon and Paradise Road sites, although these sites show significant improvement over time.

-Figures 2-3 and 2-4 depict the percent reduction in one-hour and eight hour EPDC values.
-The one-hour EPDC percent reductions range from 25 percent at the Carpinteria site to 38 percent at the Los Flores Canyon site.
-The corresponding eight-hour percent reductions range from 20 percent at Carpinteria to 28 percent at Los Flores Canyon.
+Figures 2-3 and 2-4 depict the percent reduction in 1-hour and 8-hour EPDC values.
+The 1-hour EPDC percent reductions range from 31 percent at the Lompoc HS&P site to 44 percent at the Las Flores Canyon site.
+The corresponding 8-hour percent reductions range from 26 percent at Carpinteria to 36 percent at Las Flores Canyon.

 The EPDC data are also used in the area designation process.
 Designation values are used to determine whether an area is in or out of attainment of applicable air quality standards.
-In the state designation process, measured concentrations that are high than the EPDC are identified as being affected by an extreme concentration event (e.g., weather conditions conducive to high concentrations of ozone) and are not considered violations of the state standard.
+In the state designation process, measured concentrations that are higher than the EPDC are identified as being affected by an extreme concentration event (e.g., weather conditions conducive to high concentrations of ozone) and are not considered violations of the state standard.
 The designation value, therefore, is the highest concentration remaining at a given site that is less than or equal to the EPDC.
 Any designation value that exceeds an applicable standard is considered a violation of that standard.
-The 2011 designation value for the state one-hour standard is 0.09 ppm, which equals but does not exceed the state one-hour ozone standard keeping Santa Barbara County in attainment for that standard.
-The 2011 designation for the eight -hour standard is 0.080 ppm, which violates that state eight-hour standard of 0.070 ppm.
-Thus, Santa Barbara County remains out of attainment for that standard.
+Designation values continue to exceed the state 8-hour standard of 0.070 ppm, and thus the County remains out of attainment for the state 8-hour ozone standard.